-Case law has preserved in some cases the right to appeal a decision when the trial court failed to follow a clear statutory mandate that resulted in prejudice to a party, even though an objection was not made at trial.
-See In re B.E., 375 N.C.
-730 (2020) (addressing G.S.
-7B-1110(a) in TPR dispositional phase; determining the statute does not explicitly grant procedural rights to the juvenile that would, if violated, automatically preserve the matter for appellate review; when the juvenile's procedural rights were not raised at trial, the procedural issue was not preserved for appeal); State v.
+Additionally, case law has preserved in some cases the right to appeal a decision in which the trial court failed to follow a statutory mandate that resulted in prejudice to a party, even though an objection was not made at trial.
+See State v.
 Ashe, 314 N.C.
 28 (1985) (addressing trial court actions contrary to statutory mandate); State v.
 Hernandez, 188 N.C.
 App.
 193, 204 (2008) (quoting State v.
 Golphin, 352 N.C.
 364, 411 (2000)) (allowing consideration of an issue on appeal although not objected to at trial, because "[w]hen a trial court acts contrary to a statutory mandate, no objection is necessary to preserve the error"); In re Taylor, 97 N.C.
 App.
 57, 61 (1990) (reviewing the trial court's failure to conduct a special hearing in a termination of parental rights case despite respondent's failure to object at trial, and stating that "[w]hen ... a judge acts in contravention of a statute to the prejudice of a party, the right to appeal is preserved notwithstanding the failure to enter an objection").

 However, even when an appellate issue involves a statutory mandate, appellate courts will not necessarily consider the issue on appeal when it is not objected to at trial.
-For example, appellate cases have recognized the statutory mandate to appoint a GAL for the child in certain circumstances but have not always been willing to consider the issue of failing to appoint a GAL when no objection was made at trial.
+For example, appellate cases have recognized the statutory mandate to appoint a guardian ad litem (GAL) for the child in certain circumstances but have not always been willing to consider the issue of failing to appoint a GAL when no objection was made at trial.
 See In re A.D.N., 231 N.C.
 App.
 54 (2013) (refusing to rule on the issue of the failure to appoint a GAL for the child in a termination of parental rights case when an answer denying a material allegation was filed since there was no objection at trial).